nick-warfield/stupid_ecs/README.md

 		* Not sure if Item needs to exsist
 		* If it should exsist, it needs to be System::Item
 * Consolidate static Get Helpers
-* User defined max number of components
-	* prolly need some #ifdefs to accomplish this
 * Multi-Threading:
 	* Library Should be thread-safe
 	* Integrate multithreading into System?